 - Statement of Demand: The lien must identify the hiring party, briefly describe the work performed, and state a specific monetary demand.

 - Proof of Service Affidavit: Personal service is always best; substitute service by mailing or publication may be appropriate in some cases.

 - Technical Requirements: There must be both a notice statement and a verification which meet the statute’s specifications.

 You must be prompt!
 The mechanics lien form must be recorded within between thirty or ninety days of completion of the work or improvement.
 Most county clerks charge a nominal fee between $50 and $75 for the recordation of the lien.
 But if you have not complied with the mechanics lien law’s strict requirements, the clerks will not accept your attempted filing.

 Mechanics Lien Priority

-California Mechanics Lien law was recently changed within the Legislature in some significant ways.
+The California Legislature recently changed some elements of their Mechanics Lien Law.
 For example, if you are not paid in a situation in which you did not contract directly with the property owner, you must send preliminary notices to the lender (if any), the property owner, and the primary contractor by certified mail within twenty days after first furnishing labor or materials.
 A subsequently-filed notice only dates back twenty days.
 Furthermore, the language in the notice must exactly match the language in the statute.
 If not, you are exposed to the risk that a judge may throw out the notice and terminate the foreclosure proceeding.

 To relieve you of the stress of the mechanics lien process, and to free you to devote your best efforts to your core business, you may use a comprehensive service to prepare, file, and perfect your lien.
 If that is your choice, we are here to serve you.